Cooking Over A Fire Outdoors

 #7 Butchering

 I remember the first time we slaughtered a chicken for dinner.
 I couldn’t eat dinner that night, seriously.
-But, I guess if I was starving I probably would have been able to eat almost anything edible.
-Being familiar with how to butcher the various meat options is crucial to survival.
-However, you could barter with this skill if you really don’t want to eat the meat yourself.
+But, I guess if I was starving, I probably would have been able to eat almost anything edible.
+Knowing how to butcher the various meat options is crucial to survival.
+However, you could barter with this skill if you don’t want to eat the meat yourself.

 #8 Sewing and Weaving

-If the stores aren’t open, you can’t go buy a new sweater, underwear, or even a pair of pants.
-So, in order to replace your family’s clothing, or even sew on a new button, you will need to first know how to sew.
-There are tons of easy patterns you can find, and you can self teach.
+If the stores aren’t open, you can’t buy a new sweater, underwear, or a pair of pants.
+So, to replace your family’s clothing or even sew on a new button, you must first know how to sew and even thread a needle.
+You can find many easy patterns to make your own clothing, and you can self-teach or take a class.
 If you don’t know how to sew a button, it’s time to start doing that and grow your knowledge from there.
 If you are a beginner, I recommend reading my post: Basic Sewing Machine Supplies for Beginners

 #9 Map and Compass Pioneer Skills

-We have it so easy being able to just type or voice command our destinations into our phones.
-The fact that some of us have no idea how to read a map or use a compass is terrifying.
+It’s easy to type or voice-command our destinations into our phones.
+However, some of us have no idea how to read a map or use a compass, which is terrifying.
 If you or your children don’t know how to use a map or a compass, it’s time to start mastering that skill.
 Make it a fun adventure for the kids and learn as you go, close to home.

 #10 Foraging

 I wrote a whole series on edible weeds!
-Knowing your surroundings and what you can eat if you haven’t been able to catch a fish or shoot a deer is crucial in emergency situations.
+Knowing your surroundings and what you can eat if you haven’t been able to catch a fish or shoot a deer is crucial in emergencies.
 Berries, nuts, mushrooms, and edible weeds can become an important food source and be a part of your regular meals.
-Learn what you can eat that grows in the wild as well as what is poison and dangerous.
+Learn what you can eat that grows in the wild and what is poisonous and dangerous.
 You may have a ready-made meal just outside your backdoor.

 Final Word

-Knowing basic ways to survive if SHTF requires knowing skills that many of us just don’t use any more.
-If there is anything on this list that you don’t know how to do, I would encourage you to start gathering information and learning and practicing, now!
-You never know when something could happen and you may have to go back to the basics.
-In addition to this list, I would read: 30 Pioneer Skills We Cannot Lose.
+The primary ways to survive if a disaster hits requires skills many of us no longer use or never learned.
+If there is anything on this list that you don’t know how to do, I would encourage you to start gathering information and learning and practicing!
+You never know when something could happen and you may have to return to the basics.
+In addition to this list, I would read 30 Pioneer Skills We Cannot Lose.
 May God Bless this world, Linda

 Copyright Images: Pioneer Skills Cooking Over A Fire Deposit photos_95802776_s-2019